Citizens Reminded of Grill and Fireworks Safety ahead of Fourth of July Holiday

 July 4th is fast approaching.
 Valdosta Fire Department would like all Valdosta citizens to keep a few key things in mind to help everyone have a safe holiday.
 In a typical year, far more fires occur on July 4th than any other day in the U.S. There is also a higher risk of injuries associated with fireworks—such as various degrees of burns or even death.
 So, Valdosta let’s be safe!

-The law bans people from igniting fireworks on roadways, right-of-ways, highways and within 100 yards of hospitals, nursing homes and prisons.
+The law bans people from igniting fireworks on roadways, right-of-ways, highways, and within 100 feet of hospitals, nursing homes, and prisons.
 Please respect your neighbors when shooting off fireworks.
+Because of our combat veterans and senior citizens, it is recommended to speak with them beforehand so they will be prepared for the loud noises.
+If your pets are not kept inside, please ensure your fencing is secure.

 Fireworks may not be used in a park, historic site, recreational area, or any other property owned by the city or county unless special permission has been granted.